viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 Do

-## Create a separate class if the parameter count is more than three
+## 4. Create a separate class if the parameter count is more than three

 Don't

 Do

-## Split long lines of code into multiple lines
+## 5. Split long lines of code into multiple lines

+Don't

+Do

-## Create small classes focused on a single task
+## 6. Create small classes focused on a single task

 Comply with the Single Responsibility Principle (SRP).
 Create small classes usually means not exceeding 100 lines of code.